-FireMaster® fire protection products for the marine industry provide lightweight fire insulation to steel, aluminium and FRP composite bulkheads and decks used to build cruise ships, ferries, coastal defence ships and super yachts.
+FireMaster® fire protection products for the Marine Industry provide lightweight fire insulation to steel, aluminium and Fibre Reinforced Plastic (FRP) composite bulkheads and decks used to build cruise ships, ferries, coastal defence ships and super yachts.

 Fire insulation in ships is required to maintain “compartmentation” during a fire.
 Should a fire break out in, for example, a machinery space, it can be contained within the machinery space if the bulkheads and decks are sufficiently fire protected.

 The Scandinavian Star Ferry fire of 1990 which killed 138 people demonstrated a further danger resulting from a ship fire: the production of toxic smoke from materials used in the construction of the vessel.

 Steel Bulkheads and Decks

 Un-insulated steel can provide a physical barrier to fire but cannot prevent heat transfer across a bulkhead or deck producing unsafe temperatures on the non fire-exposed side.
 Some fire rated divisions in ships are required to provide 60 minutes “insulation” during a fire, the average temperature on the non-fire side must not rise than 140°C when the temperature at 60 minutes is over 900°C on the fire-exposed side.